 Very few of us are lucky enough to completely escape dental problems throughout our lives.
 In fact, NIH statistics show that 93% of Americans aged 65 and over have had dental caries in their permanent teeth and 27% have lost all of their teeth.
 Because of this, dental insurance for seniors can be a valuable investment.

-But with so many different dental plans on offer, it can be hard to work out which one is right for you.
+Over half of Americans aged 50-64 worry about how they will afford dental care when they turn 65, according to a 2017 poll.
+Having a dental plan is one way to help lower and spread the cost of dental work, but with so many different options available, it can be hard to work out which one is right for you.
 In this guide we hope to make the process a little easier.
 You’ll find information on:

 - How to get low-cost dentures

 - Affordable senior dental care

 - The different types of dental insurance available

 - The best providers of dental plans for seniors

 Getting the right dental plan in place will give you more control over your treatment costs so you can afford to keep your oral health in check.

 - 1 Types of senior dental insurance and discount plan

 - 2 Dental insurance for seniors on medicare